solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

    ![Copy Function Storage Connection String](../Media/copy-function-storage-access-key.png)

-3. Return to the **Fabrikam_Oil** resource group, and click the link for the Event Hubs Namespace
+3. Return to the **Fabrikam_Oil** resource group, and select the link for the Event Hubs Namespace

    ![Select the Event Hubs Namespace](../Media/select-event-hubs-namespace.png)

-4. With the Event Hubs Namespace resource open, in the left-hand menu select the **Shared access policies** item located in Settings, then click on the **RootManageSharedAccessKey** policy.
+4. With the Event Hubs Namespace resource open, in the left-hand menu select the **Shared access policies** item located in Settings, then select the **RootManageSharedAccessKey** policy.

    ![Open the Event Hub Namespace Shared Access Policies](../Media/open-event-hub-namespace-access-keys-menu.png)